ashton314/slt-git-manual/proposal_v1.md

 ### What is Git? ###

 Git is a computer program.
 It's a simple binary like `diff` or `grep` or `find`.
-Git is not a website. _GitHub_ is a website, and it uses Git to work.
+Git is not a web site. _GitHub_ is a web site, and it uses Git to work.
+GitHub lets programmers share their Git repositories.
 We can use Git independent of GitHub.

 Installing Git is as easy as installing any other package.
 Git is extremely well maintained, and has legendary documentation.

 ### What does one do with Git? ###

 Git lets you maintain control of different versions of your programs.
-It also lets you colaborate with multiple programmers and still keep your code from getting messy.
+It also lets you collaborate with multiple programmers and still keep your code from getting messy.
 It lets you see every change you've made to your software and when.
 (And much more!)

+Having multiple versions of software lets us keep a nice, stable version meant for production.
+We can have another version for the development environment which, once the code has been proven to be stable and safe, can be merged easily into the production version.
+(Manually copying files is not easy because we miss things.
+Running `git merge` and then something like `make deploy-production` is.)

+We don't always have multiple programmers on the same project, but when we do, it can get a little hairy.
+Git lets multiple developers write code without stepping on each other's toes.

+Being able to see what changes were made when will *greatly* mitigate emergencies like the one experienced with the _Foundations of Leadership_ application.
+We solved the problem by using `CMD-z` to roll-back changes until it worked.
+Obviously, it was extremely fortunate that such history was preserved.
+Git makes this kind of roll-back easy, safe, and ubiquitous.

 #### The master plan ####